Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Service feature table (manual cache)/README.md

 ## How it works

-1. Set the `featureRequestMode` property of the `AGSServiceFeatureTable` to `AGSFeatureRequestMode.onInteractionCache` before the table is loaded.
+1. Set the `featureRequestMode` property of the `AGSServiceFeatureTable` to `AGSFeatureRequestMode.manualCache` before the table is loaded.
 2. Load the table.
 3. Use `AGSServiceFeatureTable.populateFromService(with:clearCache:outFields:completion:)` on the table to request features.